 What about the single mother who has to pay for a babysitter?
 What about the freelancer who loses a day of work?

-The budget is of paramount concern to every bride and groom, but in an era of increasingly ostentatious weddings, we ought to be thinking about our guests' financial arrangements too.
+The budget is of paramount concern to every bride and groom (find out how much the average Irish wedding cost in 2017 here!), but in an era of increasingly ostentatious weddings, we ought to be thinking about our guests' financial arrangements too.

 How to keep wedding costs down